Theoretical Properties of Entropy in a Strong Coupling Region: Introduction

-We first compute entropy in a non-relativistic model with four fermion interaction and spin imbalance in Sec.~\ref{2}, and discuss entanglement entropy on two dimensional topological lattice models in Sec.~\ref{3}.
-We then discuss entanglement entropy of quantum gravity \cite{Ma:2016deg} in Sec.~\ref{4}.
-We also discuss dependence of a choice of an entangling surface in conformal field theories \cite{Ma:2016deg} in Sec.~\ref{5}.
-Finally, we give conclusion in Sec.~\ref{6}.
-We review an overlap operator in Appendix. \ref{appa}, review two dimensional Einstein-Hilbert action, finite entropy, and $CP^{N-1}$ model in Appendix. \ref{appb}, \ref{appc}, and \ref{appd}.
+We first compute thermal entropy in the non-relativistic model with a four fermion interaction and a spin imbalance in Sec.~\ref{2} and discuss thermal entropy in two dimensional topological lattice models in Sec.~\ref{3}.
+Then we discuss entanglement entropy in the two dimensional Einstein-Hilbert gravity theory, in which a measure of the theory is defined by a metric field \cite{Ma:2016deg}, in Sec.~\ref{4}.
+We also discuss dependence of a choice of entangling surfaces in entanglement entropy and two dimensional conformal field theory \cite{Ma:2016deg} in Sec.~\ref{5}.
+Finally, we give our conclusion in Sec.~\ref{6}.